While Big Shot hits a few three-pointers, it tosses up plenty of bricks, too.

-But naturally, The Chosen comes with caveats.
+But naturally, The Chosen comes with a few caveats.

 Again, the world given to us here isn’t the sanctified version we see in stained glass or many a movie about Jesus.
 While the content isn’t gratuitous, exactly, people step in dung, long to get drunk and engage in fistfights.
 Characters get hurt and sometimes die.
 The streets of Palestine can practically reek of sin.
 It all feels germane: Jesus came to save such a world as this, after all.
 But it can be a bit graphic.

 The ambitions of The Chosen require a great deal of poetic license, shall we say—again, a work of fiction in service of this age-old tale.

 But for TV fans spoiled by today’s rich, complex television landscape but tired of its salaciousness; for viewers who love Jesus (or who just want to know more about Him) but are turned off by what they might see as shallow, saccharine piety; The Chosen might just scratch an itch they never even knew they had.